pilars-protocols/pilars/src/implementation-and-guidance.md

 The specifics of good governance are out of scope for these protocols, so we confine ourselves to some notes:

-3.3 Processes are in place for ensuring data persistence for the defined periods that meet the repository purpose (including indefinitely) and 3.4 	Processes are in place for disposal/deaccessioning if appropriate to the purpose means (at least) two things: robust appraisal or sentencing practices, and robust preservation processes have been established.
+[Protocol 3.3] and [Protocol 3.4] together means (at least) two things: robust appraisal or sentencing practices, and robust preservation processes have been established.

 The Digital Preservation Handbook [8] has detailed practical advice about preservation-focussed archival practice.